 - Statistical learning Year 2 / Semester 3

-Introduction to statistical learning, multiple linear regression, classification, resampling methods, model selection/regularization, non-linearity, tree-based methods.
+Introduction to statistical learning, multiple linear regression, classification, resampling methods, model selection, regularization, non-linearity, tree-based methods, cluster analysis.

 Read more about Statistical learningStudy points: 10

 - Security and Vulnerability in Networks Year 2 / Semester 3